UnderMou/impesFoam3ph/README.md

 For Ubuntu systems, installation can be done by following this tutorial: [Ubuntu Installation Guide](https://openfoam.org/download/9-ubuntu/).

 With OpenFOAM properly installed on your machine according to the tutorial above, you can proceed to compile the *impesFoam3ph* solver.

 # impesFoam3ph
 Implementation of the IMPES method on the 3 phase flow in porous media with foam.

-Here’s the content formatted directly as a `README.md` file:

-# impesFoam3ph
-Implementation of the IMPES method on the 3 phase flow in porous media with foam.